woofwoofus/YMBAH/PROCESS.md

 #Day 7

 Worked on the communication between activities.
 Most of it is stored in the SharedPreferences now.
 Also wrote the game logic.
 Had to refresh my memory about data storage types.
+Got the game semi-working.
+Rudimentary game logic works but remembers too much data between sessions.
+Put it on my to do list for tomorrow.